dandi/dandi-archive/doc/design/draft-metadata-migration.md

    This would be needed for the UI to display landing pages for published dandisets with older schemas.
 3. To determine the state of validity, the API should also revalidate all draft metadata on any schema version change in the infrastructure.
+4. Publish should not be enabled for any dandisets with a metadata schemaVersion that is not up to date.